- As low as $207/Night

 - Private vacation home

 Welcome to Charlie’s Charming Cottage!
-This striking bungalow-style home is tucked away in a peaceful, centrally located neighborhood and has all the appeal, comfort, and amenities to make it your home away from home.
+This handsome bungalow-style home is tucked away in a relaxing, centrally located neighborhood and has all the appeal, comfort, and amenities to make it your home away from home.
 Only 10 mins. to downtown Charleston, 15 mins. to Magnolia Plantation & Gardens, & 20 mins. to Folly Beach!
-Savor this striking home when you book your next Charleston hideaway!
+Appreciate this appealing home when you book your next Charleston hideaway!

 About the Area

 West Ashley, a neighborhood in Charleston, is home to this vacation home.
-Charleston City Market and USS Yorktown are notable landmarks, and the area's natural beauty can be seen at Waterfront Park and Folly Island Beaches.
+Charleston City Market and USS Yorktown are notable landmarks, and the area's natural beauty can be seen at Riverfront Park and Waterfront Park.
 Check out an event or a game at North Charleston Coliseum and Performing Arts Center, and consider making time for South Carolina Aquarium, a top attraction not to be missed.

 Special Instructions